PratikTayshete/Database-Service-API/README.md

 # Database-Service-API
-Implementing REST API as a service to access a sample mongodb database
+Implementing REST API as a service to access a mongodb database

 In this API: